floooh/kc85.zig/IMPLEMENTATION.md

 ```

 This last initialization method is the one I'm least sure about, should
-heap-creation really be baked into the class like this?
+heap-creation really be baked into the 'class' like this?
 Or would it be
 better to have generic alloc/free functions which take an object 'blueprint'
 create with the init-method style initialization above?